leonardoLavagna/cluster_islands_renewable_energy/README.md

 - `data` which contains the extracted dataset of islands (with the renewable energy features, but without the clusters).
 - `clustering_islands.ipynb` is the example notebook containing island extraction, feature definition, and clustering.

+The extracted dataset and a subset of the processing steps in the notebook are also discussed in [this Kaggle project](https://www.kaggle.com/datasets/leolavagna/islands)